QuTech-Delft/imsep/docs/code-quality/advanced-testing.md

 start by writing the unit test, instead of after.
 This way, the developer is forced to write out all the expected conditionals, errors, and return values beforehand, instead of during.

-This philosophy, combined with an initial design, can lead to a far better understanding of what needs to be coded compared to just starting right away.
+This philosophy, combined with a design, can lead to a far better understanding of what needs to be coded compared to just starting right away.
 To put the idea into practice, take the following example.
 A csv-file which could contain empty values needs to be converted into an array.
 If an empty value is found, the code needs to raise an error.
 Similarly, when a user saves the file to an unknown location.